 The international community has set itself ambitious targets to ensure healthy lives for everyone, regardless of where they live, aiming for ‘Universal Health Coverage’ (UHC) by 2030.

 Significant progress in the fight against poverty and disease has been achieved, such as increasing the overall coverage of essential vaccines, and tackling diseases of poverty like tuberculosis and malaria.
 However, struggling health systems, insufficient progress on malnutrition, and high disease burdens remain serious challenges, and half the world’s population don’t have access to the health services they need, especially those in the most marginalised and remote communities.
-And since last year, much progress has been undone by the COVID-19 pandemic.
+Since last year the COVID-19 pandemic has exposed vulnerabilities in our global health systems, allowing progess on other diseases to fall behind, and creating a new urgency to ensure every country and every person has access to life-saving vaccines.

 The UK has long been a leader on global health, for example, as a leading donor to organisations such as Gavi, The Vaccine Alliance, and the Global Fund to Fight AIDS, TB and Malaria, and has been at the forefront of global efforts to overcome malnutrition around the world, as well as putting signifcant resources into the global COVID response.

 However, UK aid priorities have changed, and recent cuts to the UK aid budget have meant that the resources we invest in global health and human development programmes will be massively reduced.
 It is essential that the Foreign, Commonwealth and Development Office (FCDO) continues to spend a sufficient proportion of its resources on global health and nutrition, and maximises the effectiveness of its investments.

 In making its spending plans, the FCDO must allocate sufficient funds to the health and nutrition programmes supported by UK aid, to continue its vital support for achieving Universal Health Coverage around the world, and to geniunely strengthen health systems whose limitations have been demonstrated by the pandemic.